-The OGP Summit in Mexico City in October 2015 provides the perfect opportunity to suggest examples of the types of commitments that could be included in National Action Plans.
-These could range from improving educational and health services to improving access to ICT to reducing corruption.
+The challenge will now be to encourage more OGP countries to see their action plans as a vehicle to reach some of the goals, targets, and indicators laid out in the SDGs.
+It is clear that governments and civil society view enhanced transparency, accountability, public participation, and use of new technology as critical to addressing a range of citizen concerns, reaching the poorest and most vulnerable, and to building stronger institutions.
+These will serve as enablers for delivering many of the SDGs, and the OGP Summit in Mexico City in October 2015 provides the perfect opportunity to suggest examples of the types of commitments that could be included in National Action Plans.
+These could range from improving educational and health services to improving access to ICT to reducing corruption, to many other points of the 2030 Agenda.
 At the Summit, OGP is launching an Open Government Guide focused on the SDGs with the aim of inspiring governments and civil society to broaden the types of issues they choose to tackle in their plans, and to kick-start SDG implementation.

-OGP can lead in the transparent, participatory, and accountable implementation of the SDGs
+OGP can lead in measuring and monitoring progress toward the SDGs